-The Federal Reserve will raise the fed fund rate to 2.4 percent in 2018, 3.1 percent in 2019, and 3.4 percent in 2020.
+The Federal Reserve will raise the fed funds rate to 2.5 percent in December 2018, 3.0 percent in 2019, and 3.5 percent in 2020.
 It does this through the Federal Open Market Committee meetings.
 Most FOMC members think conditions are robust enough to warrant it.
 Members are pleased with recent strong jobs reports.
-The current fed funds rate is 2.0 percent.
+The current fed funds rate is 2.25 percent.

 The fed funds rate directly affects short-term interest rates.
 These include the prime rate, credit card interest rates, and savings account rates.
 That's why fed funds rate is a critical factor affecting the U.S. economic outlook.

 The Fed indirectly affects long-term rates, such as mortgages, corporate bonds, and 10-year Treasury notes.
 The Fed will raise those rates when it sells its holdings of Treasury notes and bonds.
-The Fed acquired $4 trillion of those through its quantitative easing program.
+The Fed acquired $4 trillion worth through its quantitative easing program.

 Why the Fed Is Raising Rates Now